TurboGears/tg2docs/docs/generalinfo.rst

    main/License
    main/TGandPylons

-.. todo:: Review this file for todo items.
+.. todo:: Migrate all topics to better locations within the main pages, so as to remvoe this page